Mental health units to be set up by Dyfed-Powys Police

 It will also have facilities for mental health nurses to treat people.

-Dyfed-Powys Police and Crime Commissioner Christopher Salmon said the Mobile Assessment and Support Team (MAST) units could be operational by the end of the summer.'Traumatic episodes'
+Dyfed-Powys Police and Crime Commissioner Christopher Salmon said the Mobile Assessment and Support Team (MAST) units could be operational by the end of the summer.

 The force said mental health detentions cost the taxpayer around £313,000 every year.